Elbow injuries are common, and a delay in diagnosis can cause chronic disability. A 3D CT scan helps with a proper diagnosis of the injury.

-What is 3D Scan of Right Elbow Joint?
+What is 3D Scan of Left Elbow Joint?

-How is a 3D scan of Right Elbow Joint performed?
+How is a 3D scan Elbow Joint performed?

-The radiologist will position your right elbow on the table and step out.
+The radiologist will position your left elbow on the table and step out.

 During the X-ray, the machine sends a beam of radiation through the elbow which records an image of the elbow.

-Risks of the 3D scan of Right Elbow Joint
+Risks of the 3D Scan Left Elbow Joint

-Preparation before performing a 3D Scan of Right Elbow Joint
+Preparation before performing a 3D Scan of Left Elbow Joint

 Avoid wearing any jewelry, eyeglasses or any metal objects.